 The full 40 or 64 character hash is unwieldy to remember and type, though, so Fossil also accepts a unique prefix of the hash, using any combination of upper and lower case letters, as long as the prefix is at least 4 characters long.
 Hence the following commands all accomplish the same thing as the above:

 fossil info e5a734a19a9 fossil info E5a734A fossil info e5a7

 Many web interface screens identify check-ins by 10- or 16-character prefix of canonical name.

 Using a tag or branch name where a check-in name is expected causes Fossil to choose the most recent check-in with that tag or branch name.
 So for example, the most recent check-in that is tagged with "release" as of this writing is [b98ce23d4fc].
 The command:

 fossil info release

-Results in the following input:
+…results in the following output:

 fossil info tag:deed2

-Usually when a branch name is specified, it means the latest check-in on that branch.
-But for some commands (ex: purge) a branch name on the argument means the earliest connected check-in on the branch.
+Usually when a branch name is specified, it means the latest check-in on that branch, but for some commands (ex: purge) a branch name on the argument means the earliest connected check-in on the branch.
 This seems confusing when being explained here, but it works out to be intuitive in practice.